Breast Reconstruction Surgeons

 Will my insurance cover my breast reconstruction surgery?

 We recommend that you arrange for your spouse, a family member, or friend to accompany you to your initial consultation visit to provide support.
-During your consultation, Dr. Steele will spend time discussing reconstruction as well as procedure options that he recommends for you based on: your personal desires and needs, physical examination and your health history.
+During your consultation, our breast reconstruction surgeon, Dr. Steele, will spend time discussing reconstruction as well as procedure options that he recommends for you based on: your personal desires and needs, physical examination and your health history.
 He will also discuss your recovery time and what to expect following the surgery.
 You will be given an opportunity to discuss your insurance coverage and scheduling options with our patient care coordinator following your consultation.

 Reconstruction procedures performed by Dr. Steele